+On the Eastern Region, Liverpool Street Division the heavy snow falls affected punctuality, not helped by overhead line trouble at Stanway on 14th, a broken gas main at Wickford and a landslip at Mistley on 15th.
 Both the Colchester snowploughs were in use on January 14th & 15th.
-A railtour operating between Liverpool & Doncaster on January 17th noted freezing conditions, snow and fog in the Liverpool, by Manchester conditions had greatly improved.
+A railtour operating between Liverpool & Doncaster on January 17th noted freezing conditions, snow and fog in the Liverpool area but by Manchester conditions had greatly improved.
 The Woodhead route quickly brought the return of ever deepening snow, with the nearby reservoirs partially frozen over.
 East of Woodhead tunnel the snow was much deeper, snowploughs were in use with much manual labour being used to free up pointwork.
 Dropping down into the Sheffield area the quantity of snow decreased.

 Snow returned on January 23rd, coupled to the freezing conditions meant grief for the electric units.
 Continuing ASLEF action compounded the passengers woes, especially their inaction on 23rd which allowed heavy ice to build up since no de-icing trains were running.
 The next day saw most Central Division emus cancelled unless a locomotive was available to assist, a most unusual sight was 31114 & 73004 assisting an 8-SAP formation on a down Brighton train, the Class 31 being removed at Redhill.
 On January 24th the 05.13 Staines - Windsor froze to the rail between Ashford & Feltham.
 A Ripple Lane - Earley tank train surrendered 37215 to assist the stranded train, taking the twelve car working to Twickenham where the emu's struggled on alone to Waterloo.
 January 26th also brought heavy icing and major problems, it would not be until the 29th that conditions would ease.
 On the SE Division similar problems were encountered, especially on the North Kent lines with ice and snow requiring diesel power, especially on those days after the ASLEF stoppages.